 1. What is a hybrid event?

 A hybrid event is a conference, meeting, event, or trade show that merges an in-person factor with an online or digital experience.
 With a hybrid event, the capacity of the digital component can vary widely and encompass everything from Twitter chats or flipped classrooms to live stream sessions and virtual networking experiences.
-There’s not a set rule for what a hybrid event would be in 2021, so you can get creative with what makes the most sense for your event, audience and goals.
+There’s no set rule for what a hybrid event would be in 2021, so you can get creative with what makes the most sense for your event, audience, and goals.

-2. What’s the difference between a hybrid event and a virtual event?
+2. What’s the difference between a hybrid and a virtual event?

 Unlike a virtual event, which takes place particularly online with a virtual audience, a hybrid event also has in-person attendees.